 Nike Huarache almost did not see production, but a test run at the NYC Marathon saw lots of runners lobbying for the shoe, which changed Nike’s mind.
 The shoe was launched with the slogan, ‘Have you hugged your feet today?’ in reference to the way the shoe’s spandex and neoprene sock hugged the wearer's feet.

-Following the shoe’s successful launch, Nike soon after released a series of Huarache models across different sports and categories, from cross-trainers to basketball.
+Following the shoe’s successful launch, Nike soon after released a series of Huarache shoes across different sports and categories, from cross-trainers to basketball.
 And for the next 26 years, Nike would debut more than ten silhouettes and hundreds of colorways in the Huarache line.
 Many of these releases became very well-received, and the Huarache quickly became one of the Nike’s most well-known and best-selling line.

 Meanwhile, Nike’s skateboarding line has been churning out models for and occasionally collaborating with professional skateboarders since 2002.
 One such person is Eric Koston, an American expert skateboarder who has previously worked with different companies in designing skateboarding shoes.
 He signed up with Nike in 2009 and came up with a reinvented SB Dunk.
 He followed that up with the SB Zoom FP in 2010 before finally launching his own signature shoe in 2011.